openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 When the user clicks the “Check” button a text string appears below the button with a spinner to indicate that the credentials are being checked.

-If the wizard fails to connect to vCenter using the provided credentials, an error similar to the one above for an invalid vCenter instance should be displayed directly below the vCenter Password field.

 ![vcenter connected](img/Step-1-basic-import-8.png)

-If the connection to vCenter succeeds, the first (alphabetical) VM along with its OS, Flavor, and Workload Profile are automatically selected and filled in as usual.
+If the connection to vCenter succeeds, the user can choose from the available VMs.
 The “Remember vCenter credentials” checkbox also becomes enabled to allow the user to save them as a new Kubernetes Secret.

 With the target virtual machine selected, the user can either quickly skip to Step 5 “Review” by clicking the “Import Virtual Machine” secondary action button, or click “Next” to proceed through the rest of the wizard.